jbpoline/perrin-academy/smoothing_intro.rst

 detected after we have smoothed our images with a 10mm FWHM Gaussian filter.The next few images show the matched filter theorem in action.
-First we can generate a simulated signal in a one dimensional set of data, by creating a Gaussian with FWHM 8 pixels, centred over the 14th data point:
+First we can generate a simulated signal in a one dimensional set of data, by creating a Gaussian with FWHM 8 pixels, centered over the 14th data point:

 .. plot::
     :context: close-figs